volatusveritas/desc-tools/README.md

 file.

 ### Section Header
-A Section Header is the keyword “Section” (case sensitive) followed by a space and an optional Section Numerator and a space, followed by the Section Identifier.
+A Section Header is the keyword "Section" (case sensitive) followed by a space and an optional Section Numerator and a space, followed by the Section Identifier.